cncf/demo/docs/drafts/writeup.md

 Additionally the target is a moving one.
 Minor releases of kubernetes can still have undocumented changes and undocumented dependencies.

 If a [critical Add-Ons fails](https://github.com/kubernetes/kubernetes/issues/14232) seemingly identical clusters deployed minutes apart will have divergent behaviour.

-Unforeseen combinations of AWS resources can confuse the controller and prevent it from deploying things with silent errors.
+The cloud environments clusters slot into are also a source of state and therfore subtle edgecase that can confuse the controller and silently prevent it from deploying things.

 In short, this is a complex support matrix.